AyaChain-Org/ayachain-alpha/contract/README.md

 ## Project Overview

-PegoTrack is a supply chain management smart contract that leverages the Ethereum blockchain to provide transparency and traceability for products.
-It uses Solidity, a smart contract programming language, and is designed to be deployed on the Ethereum network.
+PegoTrack is a supply chain management smart contract that leverages the pego blockchain to provide transparency and traceability for products.
+It uses Solidity, a smart contract programming language, and is designed to be deployed on the pego network.

 Key features of PegoTrack include: